mjhoy/mjhoy.com/about.md

 extra_css: /stylesheets/about.css
 ---

-I'm a website developer currently living in Minneapolis, Minnesota.
+I'm a website developer currently living in Somerville, Massachusetts.
 I occasionally write here about programming ideas and projects.

 I also post photography and bicycling adventures at [mikey.bike](http://mikey.bike).